paulhontz/saint/FileManager.md

         root '/some/another/path/'
     end

 By default, Saint will use the folder name for root label.

-To have a custom label for some root, use :label option.
+To have a custom label for some root, pass it as second argument:

     saint.fm do
         root '/path/to/templates'